 However, application users, operational agencies, and even researchers require EOS products to support research and applications, such as numerical weather and climate prediction; forecasting and monitoring natural hazards, ecological/invasive species, agriculture, and air quality; providing help with disaster relief; and homeland security.
 These users often need data much sooner than routine science processing allows, usually within three hours, and are willing to trade science product quality for timely access.
-In response to this need, NASA has developed a new Land, Atmosphere Near real-time Capability for EOS (LANCE).
+In response to this need, NASA has developed a Land, Atmosphere Near real-time Capability for EOS (LANCE).

 Origins of LANCE

-The LANCE architecture leverages existing near real-time satellite data processing systems that are managed by the Earth Science Data and Information System (ESDIS) Project at NASA Goddard Space Flight Center (GSFC).
+The LANCE architecture leverages existing near real-time satellite data processing systems that are managed by the Earth Science Data and Information System (ESDIS) project at NASA Goddard Space Flight Center (GSFC).

 The LANCE elements are located at the following facilities:

-- AMSR Science Investigator-led Processing System (SIPS) providing AMSR2 data
+- AMSR Science Investigator-led Processing System (SIPS) providing AMSR2 data and LIS (ISS)

 - Atmospheric Science Data Center (ASDC) providing MISR data with support from the MISR Science Computing Facility at JPL

 - Goddard Earth Sciences Data and Information Services Center (GES DISC) providing AIRS, and MLS data via the MLS SIPS at JPL

 - MODIS Adaptive Processing System (MODAPS) providing MODIS and VIIRS data